eaglesky/HandGestureApp/README.md

 1. Before importing the project into Eclipse, make sure you have already installed and configured related tools, including Android SDK and OpenCV library.
-I used Android 4.4.2 and OpenCV 2.4.8.
+In this project Android 4.4.2 and OpenCV 2.4.8 are used.

 2. Download and import aFileChooser into Eclipse.
 Import HandGestureApp project into Eclipse and add aFileChooser to it(the setting is in Properties->Android).